- J.D., University of South Dakota School of Law

 - “Bowman v.
 Monsanto: Knowing Beans About the Scope of Patent Rights for Self-Replicating Products,” The IP Book, 11th ed., September 2013 (co-author)

 - “Divided Infringement: A Legal Standard in En Banc Limbo,” The IP Book, 10th ed., September 2012 (co-author)

 - “The Enforceability of Patents (or Not) In the Age of Combined Infringement,” The IP Book, 9th ed., September 2011 (co-author)

-- In June 2016, Mr. Myers’s trial team persuaded a jury in the Southern District of Florida that BRP willfully infringed two Arctic Cat patents covering off-throttle steering for personal watercraft.
+- Aaron’s trial team persuaded a jury in the Southern District of Florida that BRP willfully infringed two Arctic Cat patents covering off-throttle steering for personal watercraft: Arctic Cat v.
+Bombardier Recreational Products (S.D.
+Florida).
 The verdict was followed by an award of treble damages and enhanced royalties on future infringing units.
-The outcome was recognized on the list of Top 100 Verdicts in the United States for 2016.
-In 2017, the Federal Circuit affirmed the validity of the asserted patents and the enhancement of damages for willful infringement, while remanding the case for a new calculation of total damages based upon an interpretation of the patent marking statute.
+The outcome was recognized on the list of Top 100 Verdicts in the United States for that year.
+On appeal, the Federal Circuit affirmed the validity of the asserted patents and the enhancement of damages for willful infringement, while remanding the case for a new calculation of total damages based upon an interpretation of the patent marking statute.

-- Represented Arctic Cat in a patent infringement case in the District of Minnesota involving multiple patents relating to electronic fuel injection technology for two-stroke engines.
+- Aaron's team represented Arctic Cat in a patent infringement case in the District of Minnesota involving multiple patents relating to electronic fuel injection technology for two-stroke engines.
 Arctic Cat received a defense victory that included summary judgment rulings on six separate legal grounds.

 - Represented a major national bank in two patent lawsuits relating to electronic systems for providing crop insurance and claim-processing.